 The birth of Dynabyte

-It was also very well received by the national press – who apparently couldn’t believe an Italian software house’s first title could actually be decent! – and enjoyed a pretty good success in its homecountry, which at the time, meant selling little more than a thousand copies,
+Luckily for the producer, it was very well received by the national press – who apparently were very surprised that an Italian software house’s first title could actually be decent! – and enjoyed a pretty good success in its homecountry, which at the time, meant selling little more than a thousand copies.
+The market was still being plagued by piracy.

 Massimo chimes in, saying that the programmers never saw a dime from all the copies sold.